webtoknow/fx-trading-app/06_Frontend_Development/Theory/README.md

 ### Dependency Injection

 - Angular uses **dependency injection** to provide dependencies to a class when an instance of that class is created.
-- Dependencies can be services or objects required by a class to perform its function.:
+- Dependencies can be services or objects required by a class to perform its function.

+**Constructor-based Injection (Traditional approach)**

 ```JavaScript
 import { TradeService } from '../../../services/trade.service';